Fisheries has a number of current fisheries consultations.

 Review of regulation impacting small business retailers

-The final deliverable of the retail sector review will be a publicly released Action Statement that commits to the implementation of reform proposals.
-Public consultation on a draft Action Statement will be undertaken in early 2017 and the final statement will be released in mid-2017.
-More information about the Small Business Retail Regulation Review.
+The review will be followed by a draft Action Statement which will contain proposals for reform.
+Public consultation on the draft will be undertaken in early 2017.
+The final statement will be released in mid-2017.
+Find more information about the Small Business Retail Regulation Review.

 Safe and Accessible Waterways Consultation

-The Safe and Accessible Waterways Consultation invites Victorians to have their say to help ensure safe and positive experiences on Victorian waterways and convenient access and fit for purpose facilities and services.
+The Safe and Accessible Waterways Consultation invited Victorians to have their say to help ensure safe and positive experiences on Victorian waterways and convenient access and fit for purpose facilities and services.

 For more information visit the Safe and Accessible Waterways Consultation page.